DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 ## Model-driven-Apps

 Model driven apps are a special application type within power apps.
 Others are as stated previously out of scope.
 Model driven apps consist of a number of pages.
 Each page can use one of the three technologies which greatly differ from the developer experience:
-1. Based on dataverse tables
+1. Based on dataverse tables - [youtube video](https://youtu.be/LIC8DFW8fOE)
 2. Custom Pages (Our focus)
 3. Dashboards
 These three options are also reflected by the UI when you add a page: